suntorch/Dazzler.Wiki/README.md

 }
 ```

-IServiceCollection.AddDazzler method allows you to register your DbContext class to the scopped service container.
+IServiceCollection.AddDazzler method allows you to register your DbContext class to the scopped service container
+along with DbContextOptions.
 ```C#
 public void ConfigureServices(IServiceCollection services) {